ChrisStarOfficial/Chris-Star.com/README.md

 # 🪽 Chris-Star.com
-A business website project to serve as a company portal.
+A company portal website project.
 Undertook this task despite not being a developer with the help of AI for free.

 ## Credits
+- v0 Agent (initial generation)
 - ChatGPT (at first)
 - Google Gemini (at first)
-- **DeepSeek Chat** (thereafter)
+- DeepSeek Chat (thereafter)

 ---